Overview of the Examples

 - Stress and anxiety can reduce the effectiveness of instruction; create a supportive learning environment and incorporate regular breaks.

-- Overconfidence in learners can lead to ignoring instructor guidance and taking unnecessary risks; ensure learners know their limitations.
+- Overconfidence among learners can lead to ignoring instructor guidance and taking unnecessary risks; ensure that learners recognize their limitations.

 Risk Examples for Technical Subjects